Rapid training of Hamiltonian graph networks using random features: Related work

-\paragraph{Graph networks for physics:} A notable advantage of graph-based models is that they are tractable for high-dimensional data, assuming that the graph connectivity remains sparse, which is suitable for many physical systems, learned in a data-driven way.
-Recent work has incorporated graph neural networks into their model architectures for approximating physical systems \autocite{pfaff-2021-learning-mesh, sanchez-gonzalez-2019-hgnn, sanchez-2020, tierz-2025-generic-gnn, varghese-2025-sympgnn, bhattoo-2022-lgn-ridig, thangamuthu-2022}.
-However, training a graph network for a very large number of nodes has proven to be a challenge; one possible remedy is to partition a large graph and enable information exchange between partitions, which are trained individually \cite{nabian-2024}.
-There is work towards graph networks for dynamical systems which generalize beyond the system and domain observed in the training dataset \cite{thangamuthu-2022, bhattoo-2022-lgn-ridig}, typically aiming for generalizing on a number of nodes 10x larger than in training.
-Another line of work addresses the issue of long-range information loss in large graphs by adding physics-based connections \cite{yu-2025}, leading to better predictions but not addressing training difficulties that might arise.
+\paragraph{Graph networks for physics:} A notable advantage of graph-based models is that they are tractable for high-dimensional data, assuming that the graph connectivity remains sparse, which is suitable for many physical systems learned in a data-driven way.
+Recent work has incorporated graph neural networks into their model architectures for approximating physical systems \citep{pfaff-2021-learning-mesh, sanchez-gonzalez-2019-hgnn, sanchez-2020, tierz-2025-generic-gnn, varghese-2025-sympgnn, bhattoo-2022-lgn-ridig, thangamuthu-2022}.
+However, training a graph network for a very large number of nodes is challenging; one possible remedy is to partition a large graph and enable information exchange between partitions, which are trained individually \citep{nabian-2024}. {Approaches for graph networks for Hamiltonian and Lagrangian systems are used by \citet{thangamuthu-2022, bhattoo-2022-lgn-ridig, bishnoi-2023}; these models are typically trained with the Adam optimizer and applied to N-body systems.} Other work addresses the issue of long-range information loss in large graphs by adding physics-based connections \citep{yu-2025}, yielding better predictions but not addressing training difficulties that might arise.